 Members and Observers of the ITF Technical Commission are currently:

-Stuart Smith – Chairman (GBR) Member of ITF Board of Directors and former President of the Lawn Tennis Association of Great Britain
+Martin Corrie – Chairman (GBR) Member of ITF Board of Directors and President of the Lawn Tennis Association of Great Britain

 Professor Steve Haake – Member (GBR) Head of Sports Engineering, Sheffield Hallam University